-Disney on the Danube
+Disney Adventure Cruise on the Danube

 The ship rang with the sound of youthful laughter, adding a whole new dimension to the river cruise experience.
 When one day the ship glided under a bridge so low that those on deck had to duck, a teenage boy declared: “That’s like the best rollercoaster ever.”

-The Disney guides hosted younger kids in the lounge for a nightly buffet featuring those reliable favourites pasta and chicken nuggets (with the option of more exotic ﬂavours such as chicken satay).
+The Disney guides hosted younger kids in the lounge for a nightly buffet featuring those reliable favourites pasta and chicken nuggets.
+Also including an option of more exotic ﬂavours such as chicken satay.
 There were games and other activities to follow, while teens got their own private dining area.

-Their offspring thus occupied, adults were free to relax in the main dining room, with a reassuringly adult four-course menu featuring such delights as salmon with trufﬂe-mashed potatoes, served with complimentary regional wine.
-At the Chef’s Table speciality restaurant there was even a multi-course tasting menu – nothing Mickey Mouse about that!
+Their children thus occupied, adults were free to relax in the main dining room.
+Served a reassuringly adult four-course menu featuring such delights as salmon with trufﬂe-mashed potatoes, served with complimentary regional wine.
+At the Chef’s Table speciality restaurant, there was even a multi-course tasting menu – nothing Mickey Mouse about that!

 The ship’s crew were brilliant with children too.
 They had been trained by Disney to smile but to most it came naturally.
 Kate has a food allergy but the Croatian maître d’ made her feel special, calling her “princess” as he presented dishes prepared just for her.